bordercore/bordercoreai/README.md

 ## Command line

-You can interact with the API via a command-line option:
+You can interact with the API via the command-line:

 ```bash
 python3 -m modules.chatbot -m interactive